 Darkness covered the earth for 3 hours.

-In Bible, it is written that at crucifixion and death of Jesus Christ moment, whole darkness covered the earth.
-Tertullian, a famous Christian writer, offers us information about the night that gripped the world at the time of the death of Jesus Christ as a cosmic or worldwide event: ‘At the moment of Christ’s death, the flight departed from the Sun, and the earth was darkened in the middle of the day.
+In Bible, it is written that the crucifixion and death of Jesus Christ moment, while the Bible, it is written that the crucifixion and death of Jesus Christ moment, on about the night that gripped the world at the time of the end of Jesus Christ as a cosmic or worldwide event: ‘At the moment of Christ’s death, the flight departed from the Sun, and the earth was darkened in the middle of the day.

 The unliving nature loosens its voice, reacts, and weeps His sufferings.
 The Sun is darkening, the moon no longer sheds light, the tombs are opening, the earth is shaking from the depths, and those close to Him can no longer contain their weeping and anxiety.
 Daughters and sons of Jerusalem, do not mourn for Me, for I will rise again; mourn for your sins that you may become children of the Heavenly Jerusalem.

 Jesus and the thieves on the cross

 The goodness of the Lord is not stopped by suffering, as it is with us men.
 The integrity shown to the one who wants to be saved relieves his pain and comforts him in his great suffering.
 Therefore, to the words of the thief: Lord, call me when you come into your kingdom, he responds with a very close promise and the sweetest kindness: Today you will be with me in heaven.

 The Saviour on the cross is even waiting for Judas to come and grant him forgiveness, as he received the thief in the last moment of his earthly life.
 But Judas was ashamed and committed suicide.
 (If you want to know if Judas could have repented, access our article about Judas’ story.)